 |24M||33 – 35.5″||26.5 – 28 lbs|

 |2T||33 – 35.5″||26.5 – 28 lbs|

 If you’re looking at an item at Target where without a 24-month option, 2T is the appropriate size to buy.

-Children’s Place 24M & 2T baby clothes
+Children’s Place 24M & 2T baby clothes size charts

 Children’s Place sells their name brand and Gymboree brand clothes.
 They are known for being a low-cost retailer for children’s clothing.
 The Children’s Place hand-me-downs we’ve received have been surprisingly soft.